Roles And Responsibilities Of A Committee Management (Board Of Directors)

 Mitigation of Unilateral Decision-Making

-In the absence of a structured decision-making body, the risk of unilateral decision-making looms large.
-A Management Committee acts as a counterforce, ensuring that decisions are the result of collective deliberation rather than the whims of a single individual.
-This collaborative approach not only enhances the quality of decisions but also fosters a sense of ownership among committee members.
+Without a structured decision-making body, the risk of unilateral decision-making looms large.
+A Management Committee acts as a counterforce, ensuring that decisions result from collective deliberation rather than the whims of a single individual.
+This collaborative approach enhances the quality of decisions and fosters a sense of ownership among committee members.

 Adapting to Change